Vegetarian Pregnancies, Babies, and Toddlers

 Why make your own baby food?
 By making your own baby food you can have total control over what you feed your baby and you will know that what they are eating is free from salt, sugar, additives and fillers which are sometimes found in store-bought food. more→

 Did you know that baby’s first food does not have to be a commercial infant rice cereal?
-Here are several ways to make wholesome, homemade whole grain cereal for your baby.
+Here are several ways to make wholesome homemade baby cereal.
 If you like this, you may also enjoy our article on How to Make Healthy, Organic Homemade Baby Food. more→

 Knowing about the best foods for pregnancy and lactation is something expectant and new mothers want to be aware of.
 What you eat makes a big difference in how you feel physically and emotionally while pregnant or breastfeeding.
 Your diet also directly affects the health of your baby.